ideasonpurpose/wp-theme-init/README.md

   Scripts will be enqueued using the stylesheet "slug" combined with their entrypoint name.

-  For example, if the theme directory was `ldco` the following manifest entry would be enqueued as `ldco-main-js`
+  For example, if the theme directory was `ldco`, the following manifest entry would be enqueued as `ldco-main`

   ```json
   {